elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market.md

 url: /learn/computer-science/questions/how-did-the-introduction-of-the-iphone-in-2007-transform-the-smartphone-market
 score: -1.0
 related_article1:
-    id: 160534
+    id: 160598
-    title: What strategies did Apple use to differentiate itself from competitors in the market?
+    title: >-
+        How did the launch of the first Apple retail store impact the company's sales strategy?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-strategies-did-apple-use-to-differentiate-itself-from-competitors-in-the-market
+    url: /learn/computer-science/questions/how-did-the-launch-of-the-first-apple-retail-store-impact-the-companys-sales-strategy
 related_article2:
-    id: 160513
+    id: 160528
+    title: >-
-    title: What was significant about the introduction of the Power Mac G4 Cube in the early 2000s?
+        What was the significance of Apple's first retail store opening in terms of consumer engagement?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-was-significant-about-the-introduction-of-the-power-mac-g4-cube-in-the-early-2000s
+    url: /learn/computer-science/questions/what-was-the-significance-of-apples-first-retail-store-opening-in-terms-of-consumer-engagement
 related_article3:
-    id: 160600
+    id: 160421
+    title: >-
-    title: How did the release of Mac OS X 10.0 Cheetah mark a turning point for Apple's operating systems?
+        What was the significance of the release of Mac OS X 10.0 Cheetah?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-did-the-release-of-mac-os-x-100-cheetah-mark-a-turning-point-for-apples-operating-systems
+    url: /learn/computer-science/questions/what-was-the-significance-of-the-release-of-mac-os-x-100-cheetah
 related_article4:
-    id: 160538
+    id: 160535
-    title: What innovations did Apple introduce with the development of lightweight notebooks?
+    title: >-
+        How did advances in display technology contribute to technological advancements in computing?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-innovations-did-apple-introduce-with-the-development-of-lightweight-notebooks
+    url: /learn/computer-science/questions/how-did-advances-in-display-technology-contribute-to-technological-advancements-in-computing
 related_article5:
-    id: 160528
+    id: 160434
-    title: What was the significance of Apple's first retail store opening in terms of consumer engagement?
+    title: >-
+        What were the key technological advancements in computing that Apple contributed to in the early 2000s?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-was-the-significance-of-apples-first-retail-store-opening-in-terms-of-consumer-engagement
+    url: /learn/computer-science/questions/what-were-the-key-technological-advancements-in-computing-that-apple-contributed-to-in-the-early-2000s
 ---

 &nbsp;